ronniedroid/personal-website/src/pages/reading-lists.md

 # Reading Lists

-Following are my reading lists, the lists are in no particular order,cbut series are sorted first to make sure all enteries of a series would be grouped together, I say reading, but I mostly do listening as audiobooks are my favorite way to consume books.
+Following are my reading lists, the lists are in no particular order, but series are sorted first to make sure all enteries of a series would be grouped together, I say reading, but I mostly do listening as audiobooks are my favorite way to consume books.
 The lists are as follows:

 - [Currently Reading](#currently-reading)
 - [Awaited](#awaited)